pingcap/docs-cn/v2.1/how-to/deploy/orchestrated/ansible.md

 Ansible is an IT automation tool that can configure systems, deploy software, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates.

-[TiDB-Ansible](https://github.com/pingcap/tidb-ansible) is a TiDB cluster deployment tool developed by PingCAP, based on Ansible playbook.
-TiDB-Ansible enables you to quickly deploy a new TiDB cluster which includes PD, TiDB, TiKV, and the cluster monitoring modules.
+[TiDB Ansible](https://github.com/pingcap/tidb-ansible) is a TiDB cluster deployment tool developed by PingCAP, based on Ansible playbook.
+TiDB Ansible enables you to quickly deploy a new TiDB cluster which includes PD, TiDB, TiKV, and the cluster monitoring modules.

-You can use the TiDB-Ansible configuration file to set up the cluster topology and complete all the following operation tasks:
+You can use the TiDB Ansible configuration file to set up the cluster topology and complete all the following operation tasks:

 - Initialize operating system parameters
 - Deploy the whole TiDB cluster